 On-farm habitat diversification can lead to reduced pest populations/impact and enhanced natural enemy populations/impact.
 At the same time, the area and composition of natural habitat surrounding an agroecosystem can also influence biological control of crop pests.
 Biological control of the Western grape leafhopper (E. elegantula) was evaluated in vineyard monocultures that were situated across a gradient of landscape diversity in Napa and Sonoma County.
 Increased parasitoid abundance at high diversity sites led to increased biological control of E. elegantula.
 At the same time, E. elegantula populations were also reduced at sites with lower crop vigor, indicating that a combination of top-down and bottom-up factors work in conjunction to influence pest populations.

 Flowering Cover Crops to Enhance Biological Control in Vineyards (2008-2014)

-- Wilson, H., A. F. Miles, K. M. Daane, M. A. Altieri.
-2015.
-“Landscape diversity and crop vigor influence biological control of the western grape leafhopper (Erythroneura elegantula Osborn) in vineyards” PLOS ONE (forthcoming)
+Wilson, H., A. F. Miles, K. M. Daane, M. A. Altieri 2015.
+“Landscape diversity and crop vigor influence biological control of the western grape leafhopper (Erythroneura elegantula Osborn) in vineyards” PLoS ONE 10(11): e0141752

 CA Department Pesticide Regulation - Pest Management Alliance Grant (2015)